nicoptere/raymarching-for-THREE/README.md

         //create a 5 units radius sphere
         vec2 sph = sphere( position, 5. );

-        //create a 10 units high, 4 units radius cylinder and positions it at -12.5 units vec2 cyl = cylinder( position, 10.,4., vec3( 0.,-12.5,0.) );
+        //create a 10 units high, 4 units radius cylinder and positions it at Y = -12.5 units vec2 cyl = cylinder( position, 10.,4., vec3( 0.,-12.5,0.) );

         //stores a copy of the position being evaluated